Future Plan

 It is OCC’s intent to preserve significant open space and wetlands to connect Hess Hathaway Park, the trail system and the Township Community Center.
 The amount of future open space will be a critical factor in the college’s selection of a developer.

-OCC’s Highland Lakes campus’ health sciences programs are planned to move to our Orchard Ridge campus in Farmington Hills in Fall, 2026.
+OCC’s Highland Lakes campus’ health sciences programs are planned to move to our Orchard Ridge campus in Farmington Hills in 2026.
 The Orchard Ridge campus will house all of the College’s health sciences disciplines in a new, state-of-the-art building, to further collaboration among health science faculty, students and industry partners.

 On Tuesday, May 21, the Oakland Community College Board of Trustees approved the sale of the southern portion of the College’s Highland Lakes campus to Waterford Township.
 Waterford Township has expressed interest in repurposing the property for the needs of the community.
 The agreement was approved by the Waterford Township Board of Trustees on Tuesday, May 28.